asarkytbayev/Database-Management-Systems-Project/README.md

   ```
 ### Populating Customer, TheOrder and OrderRecord tables

-* Use one for loop to iterate through all five customer data files
+* Use one for loop to iterate through all seven customer data files
 * Before insertion into the tables, query TheOrder and Customer tables respectively to get the last inserted value of identity column (order id for TheOrder table, customer id for Customer table).
 For example, for TheOrder table, use the SQL syntax "SELECT IDENTITY_VAL_LOCAL() FROM TheOrder":
   ```bash
   int orderId = 0;